 Even the University of Alabama faced criticism by the press when one of its sororities (Alpha Phi) released a recruitment video that many contended objectified women and seemed whitewashed.
 As shown, sometimes bad publicity never goes away.

 Top Negative Phrases Associated With Colleges

 Next, we analyzed the top negative phrases associated with each college by category.
 Regarding race, the University of Alabama had an overwhelmingly large number of negative racial mentions—with 135 callouts, these mentions probably had something to do with its Alpha Phi sorority.
 And while the University of Iowa and University of Missouri also made this list, their mentions looked minuscule in comparison.
 Marquette University was linked to 86 anti-gay phrases, while Brandeis University had the most violence-related phrases (130).
-When two police officers were killed, a junior at the college tweeted that she had "no sympathy" for the officers.

 Interestingly, Indiana University was linked more to sexual assault than the University of Virginia—they had 56 and 47 mentions, respectively.
 In 2015, a fraternity at Indiana was investigated and its members evicted after a vulgar video was released showing a member in an intimate position with a dancer.